- Windows hides advanced power plans like Maximum/Ultimate Performance that reduce latency and prioritize speed over saving.

-If you've ever thought that your PC It's going slower than usual If you think Windows isn't getting the most out of your hardware, you're almost certainly missing out on one of its best-kept secrets: the so-called "hidden" power modes or plans and advanced performance settings.
-Among these, the power plan for Maximum / Ultimate Performance, the advanced options of the classic power panel and features such as Windows 11/10 Game Mode.
+If you've ever felt your PC is running slower than usual or that Windows isn't fully utilizing your hardware's performance, you're almost certainly missing out on one of its best-kept secrets: the so-called "hidden" power modes or plans and advanced performance settings.
+These include the Ultimate Performance power plan , the advanced options in the classic power panel, and features like Game Mode in Windows 11/10.

-In addition to these plans, Windows offers hidden settings that only appear when using commands in PowerShell or the console, and others that are designed for office equipment or professional laptops But you can also activate them at home if you know where to press the buttons.
-Used correctly, these modes can significantly improve performance in games, video editing, demanding programs, or simply breathe new life into a computer that seems to have become obsolete prematurely.
-Make your PC boot much faster.
+In addition to these plans, Windows offers hidden settings that only appear when using PowerShell or Command Prompt commands, and others designed for office computers or professional laptops that you can also activate at home if you know where to look.
+When used correctly, these modes can significantly improve performance in games, video editing, and demanding programs, or simply breathe new life into a computer that seems to have become outdated prematurely, making your PC boot much faster.

 What is the hidden power mode in Windows and how does it differ from the normal options?

 In Windows 10 and Windows 11, power management is organized into plans or "modes" that determine how the processor, disk, graphics card, and other components behave.
-Most users stick to the options visible in the Settings app, where they can choose between Improved energy efficiency, balanced and high performanceBut this is just the tip of the iceberg.
+Most users stick to the options visible in the Settings app, where they can choose between Energy Efficiency, Balanced, and High Performance , but this is just the tip of the iceberg.

-Beneath that simpler layer lies the Advanced power managerwhich works through classic Windows power plans: this is where profiles like “Maximum performance” or “Ultimate performance” are hidden, originally designed for powerful workstations and professional computers.
-These plans are capable of eliminate virtually all savings measures that introduce latency and micro-pauses while working.
+Beneath this simpler layer lies the Advanced Power Manager , which operates through classic Windows power plans.
+This is where profiles like "Maximum Performance" or "Ultimate Performance" are hidden, originally designed for high-performance workstations and professional computers.
+These plans can virtually eliminate all power-saving measures that introduce latency and micro-pauses while working.

-In practice, the difference is that the basic modes adjust the CPU frequency and turn off certain devices when they are not needed, while the hidden extreme performance mode keeps components in states of maximum frequency and immediate responsesacrificing fuel consumption and temperature in exchange for speed.
+In practice, the difference is that the basic modes adjust the CPU frequency and turn off certain devices when they are not needed, while the hidden extreme performance mode keeps components in states of maximum frequency and immediate response , sacrificing power consumption and temperature in exchange for speed.

-It is important to distinguish between two concepts that are often confused: on the one hand, there is the “Power mode” switch in Settings → System → Power (or “Power & battery” in Windows 11), and on the other hand, the detailed configuration of each plan within the classic Control Panel.
-The first option chooses which plan to use; the second allows you to fine-tune how the CPU, disk, network, display, and other elements behave.
+It's important to distinguish between two concepts that are often confused: on the one hand, there's the "Power mode" switch in Settings → System → Power (or "Power & battery" in Windows 11), and on the other, the detailed settings for each plan within the classic Control Panel.
+The former chooses which plan is used; the latter allows you to fine-tune how the CPU, disk, network, display, and other components behave.

 Ultimate Performance Plan and Maximum Performance Plan: how they work